sensible-hq/sensible-docs/readme-sync/v0/senseml-guides/3000 - concepts/0300 - draft-accuracy-measures.md

 - num of fields with validation errors = 1.
 - num of fields with validation warnings = 4

 Then its quality score is 75% : (20 - 2 - 1 - 2) / 20 = 0.75.

-This quality score is a normalized version of the classification score, which means that, unlike the classification score, it can be used to compare quality across document types instead of within a document type.
-See [fingerprints](doc:fingerprints) for more information.
+This quality score is a normalized version of the [classification score](doc:fingerprints).